Online food ordering

 Food delivery workers for the Chinese company Meituan wear yellow uniforms.

-Online food ordering is the process of ordering food, for delivery or pickup, from a website or other application.
+Online food ordering is the process of ordering food, for delivery or self-pickup, from a website or other application.

 The product can be either ready-to-eat food (e.g., direct from a home-kitchen, restaurant, or a virtual restaurant) or food that has not been specially prepared for direct consumption (e.g., vegetables direct from a farm/garden, fruits, frozen meats. etc).

-Ordering food through third-party delivery companies has emerged as a global industry, leading to a "delivery revolution."
+Ordering food combined with third-party delivery companies has emerged as a global industry, leading to a "delivery revolution."
 From 2018 to 2021, global revenues for the online food delivery sector rose from $90 billion to $294 billion.
+Since then, many restaurants have also switched to online menus.